Kong/insomnia-docs/docs/insomnia/get-started.md

 _Insomnia default page with two sample collections and one sample document (not included in download)._

-In Insomnia, design debug and test your APIs.
+In Insomnia, design, debug and test your APIs.

-![Design, Debug, and Test](/assets/images/design-debug-test.png) _Easily toggle between design, debug, and test to speed up and control your API development process._
+![Design, Debug, and Test](/assets/images/design-debug-test.png) _Toggle between design, debug, and test to speed up and control your API development process._

 If you haven't installed Insomnia yet, head over to [Install](/insomnia/install).